 There are a few of circumstances when deleting Safari’s website data history could be useful.
 This first is when sites open with Safari stop working, it could be Facebook, Twitter, Snapchat, etc. stop refreshing with new updates, or the photos don’t show as they should on the website, or your website doesn’t affect when you custom the code, etc. If that occurs, you might need to clear recent Web browsing history in Safari.

-Fortunately, the Safari browser has provided an option to clean up entire web page history, website data, searches, and cookies on your Mac and iPhone, iPad.
+Fortunately, the Safari browser has provided an option to clean up entire web page history, website data, searches, and cookies on your Mac and even on iPhone, iPad.

 How to Delete History, Cookies in Safari on MacOS